 This past year’s KOs, though, had both high drama and significance, and in the end it came down to two main choices.

-Sergey Kovalev took Ismayl Sillakh out with a right hand that might as well have been a Greyhound bus.
+Sergey Kovalev took Ismayl Sillakh out with a right hand that might as well have been a mule — not just a mule-kick but an entire mule.
 That second-round demolition was picked by 7 percent of readers.
-Gennady Golovkin's third-round knockout of Nobuhiro Ishida, a man who had produced an award contender of his own in 2011 with his upset first-round annihilation of James Kirkland, was selected by 8.7 percent of those polled.
-Both Kovalev and Golovkin added extra pizzazz by sending their victims through the ropes, but both also did what was expected.
+Gennady Golovkin’s third-round knockout of Nobuhiro Ishida, a man who had produced an award contender of his own in 2011 with his upset first-round annihilation of James Kirkland, was selected by 8.7 percent of those polled.
+Both Kovalev and Golovkin added extra spice by sending their victims through the ropes, but then again neither surprised anyone.

-Lucas Matthysse also lived up to his brick-fisted reputation with a couple left hooks to Lamont Peterson's skull for a third-round knockout, which 12.4 percent of readers picked as the best stoppage of the year.
-Expected or not, though, no one considered Peterson to be a pushover going into the fight.
-What also made the KO significant was the fight it preceded; the ringside shots of Danny Garcia led many to say he was "scared" by what he'd just witnessed.
-That set up the storyline that would lead to a contender for Upset of the Year, when Garcia busted up Matthysse after most predicted he wouldn't last the distance against the Terminator-esque Argentine.
+Lucas Matthysse also lived up to his brick-fisted reputation with a couple left hooks to Lamont Peterson’s skull for a third-round knockout, which 12.4 percent of readers picked as the best stoppage of the year.
+Like Golovkin and Kovalev, Matthysse is expected to deliver opponents to the canvas, but no one considered Peterson to be a pushover going into the fight.
+What also made the KO significant was the fight it preceded; the ringside shots of Danny Garcia led many to say he was “scared” by what he’d just witnessed.
+That set up the storyline that would lead to a contender for Upset of the Year, when Garcia busted up Matthysse after most predicted he wouldn’t last the distance against the Terminator-esque Argentine.

 The no-hoper was Argenis Mendez’s fourth-round knockout of Juan Carlos Salgado.
 Great punch, and meaningful in that Mendez won the IBF junior lightweight title, but you can’t win the poll when no one’s seen the fight.
 It got just 15 of the 1,272 votes cast for 1.2 percent.